rimqxs/vrc-eac-emulator/SETUP_GUIDE.md

+# Add on me discord if you encountered any problem of the emulator: lpcvoid

 # 1. Introduction

 You will need a software can host a virtual machine to run linux side of the this project.